chidiwilliams/chidiwilliams.com/content/post/goto-reconsidered.md

         sub     rsp, 16
         mov     DWORD PTR [rbp-4], 1
 .L2:
-        ; ...skipping print instructions...
+        ; ** we'll skip the print instructions... **

         ; compare 19 and the 4 bytes stored in rbp-4
-        cmp     DWORD PTR [rbp-4], 19
+        cmp     DWORD PTR [rbp-4], 20
-        ; ...and, if the result is "greater than" (i.e. the 4 bytes in rbp-4 equal 20 or more), jump to .L3 jg      .L3
+        ; ...and, if the result is "greater than" (i.e. the 4 bytes in rbp-4 equal 21 or more), jump to .L3 jg      .L3
         ; jump to .L2
         jmp     .L2